-Moderate-to-strong La Niña conditions were in place during the winter of 2010-2011.
-This event has rapidly weakened in magnitude over the past couple of months, as warm sub-surface temperature anomalies have translated eastward associated with a Kelvin wave.
-Upper-ocean (top 300 meters) heat content anomalies in the eastern and central tropical Pacific have just recently become positive (Figure 8).
-From a climatological perspective, La Niña events tend to weaken during the late winter and early spring, although this event has weakened even more than the typical La Niña.
+Weak-to-moderate La Niña conditions were in place during the winter of 2011-2012.
+This event has weakened rapidly since January, with upper-ocean (top 300 meters) heat content anomalies in the eastern and central tropical Pacific recently nearing average levels (Figure 8).
+From a climatological perspective, La Niña events tend to weaken during the late winter and early spring.